What is Home Visiting?Working alongside families to lay the foundation for children and success of the entire family

 Home visitors also provide regular support in the form of trained professionals that meet a mother where she is in order to ensure that both she and her young child thrive.
 Through empowerment and education, home visiting builds resiliency in mothers facing a variety of adverse circumstances that affect their health in the perinatal period and into their child’s early years, thus creating opportunities to impact positive changes for families.

 While it’s true that children don’t come with instruction manuals, most parents do in fact have internalized guidelines to follow – even if they have never so much as changed a diaper.
 The “manuals” are written in memories of their own childhoods and reinforced by the expectations of communities, the proverbial village it takes to raise a child.

 Home visiting programs pair families looking for additional support and mentoring with trained home visitors such as nurses, social workers, and educators.
 Home visitors meet and work with families in their homes, from pregnancy through their child’s kindergarten entry.
 Home visiting helps to lay the foundation for the health, education, development, and economic self-sufficiency of the entire family.
-Visits by caring, experienced professionals can turn good intentions into good parenting, breaking generations-long cycles of poverty, addiction, abuse and despair.
+Visits by caring, experienced professionals who provide families support and connections to needed resources and services can help families leverage their strengths so they can thrive.

 Home Visiting Programs Support The Healthy Development Of Children And Families

 Improving The Families' Physical And Mental Health

 Home visiting programs improve the physical and mental health of participating families by showing families how to best care for their children and themselves.
 Home visiting programs help children and families access quality health care and resources to improve birth outcomes and ensure children born into poverty have a healthy start.
 Take a look at just some of the research on the extensive impacts home visiting can have for children and families.

 - Nurse-Family Partnership participation reduced preterm delivery for women who smoke by 79% (Nurse-Family Partnership).